Introduction to SQL CTE

 select DepartmentName from cte_deptName

 Explanation: First, we defined cte_deptName as the name of the CTE.
-This CTE returns the result which consists of all the column of Department table from the query definition and we have specified the column names.
+This CTE returns the result which consists of all the columns of the Department table from the query definition and we have specified the column names.

-Second, we created a query which gives Name, GroupName columns from the Department table.
+Second, we created a query that gives Name, GroupName columns from the Department table.
 The third step is to use the CTE in the outer query and only select DepartmentName from the CTE.

 Example #3 – Using multiple SQL Server CTE in a single query

 Select DepartmentName from cte_deptNamed N INNERJOIN cte_deptGroup dG ON dN.DepartmentID=dG.DepartmentID